 I also needed a multi-pronged approach.
 I saw a holistically oriented chiropractor, a Chinese medicine practitioner, and endeavored to be more mindful of my mind.
 Essentially, what I was telling myself.
 It wasn’t good.
 In Michael Singer’s wonderful book, The Untethered Soul, he suggests imagining the mind as your roommate.
 Not too long after sitting on the couch with your “roommate,” you’ll want to get as far away as possible!
 Your roommate tells you things over and over and over, (s)he jumps from subject to subject, telling you things that aren’t very positive and things that fly in the face of reality.
 Ah, and here’s where so much of our suffering comes from: our inability to see things as they truly are.
 That in itself merits many books.

 In the tradition of Yoga and other systems of mind/body medicine, imbalance is said to exist at the more subtle levels of our being (4) before they manifest in our structure, or annamaya kosha.
 Another case for what lurks beneath the surface of that iceberg.
 It is not my intention to negate other causes of back pain as listed above but rather, to encourage a more holistic approach to your pain, no matter where it has decided to manifest.

 As for what I ultimately did, stay tuned for next month’s blog.
 Meanwhile, be curious about what your pain might be trying to tell you.

 Warm Holiday Wishes,

 THIS IS NOT A SUBSTITUTE FOR A MEDICAL EVALUATION

-(1) I know it’s difficult to start moving but in many cases, this is what’s needed to relieve pain.
-Please see a doctor immediately if you experience burning sensations, tingling, numbness or incontinence.
+(1) It’s sometimes difficult to start moving but in many cases, this is what’s needed to relieve pain.
+Please see a doctor immediately if you experience burning sensations, tingling, numbness, or incontinence.